diagrams/diagrams-doc/doc/manual.rst

 .. container:: warning

     Note: The various backends differ substantially in their text-handling capabilities.
 For this and other reasons, there are two ways to add text to diagrams, each with advantages.
-The method in this section is heavily dependant on Backend support.
-The Cairo Backend has the most complete support; in particular, this is the best approach for complex (non-Roman) scripts.
-You may also want to look at `SVGFonts`:pkg: package, described in the section `Native font support`_ below, which converts text directly as `Path`\s.
+The method in this section is heavily dependant on backend support.
+    The Cairo backend has the most complete support; in particular, this is the best approach for complex (non-Roman) scripts.
+The Rasterific backend also has good text support, via the `FontyFruity`:pkg: package.
+You may also want to look at the `SVGFonts`:pkg: package, described in the section `Native font support`_ below, which converts text directly into `Path`\s.

 Text objects, defined in `Diagrams.TwoD.Text`:mod:, can be created most simply with the `text` function, which turns a `String` into a